 (4) Ensure that all NASA Center/Facility spacecraft requirements for use of the S-Band (2025 - 2110 MHz and 2200 - 2290 MHz) are provided to the National Spectrum Program Manager and the GSFC SM for their review and approval.

-(5) Ensure that all spacecraft frequency requirements are provided to JPL for deep space missions and to JSC for human spaceflight missions to assist in the selection of frequencies, consistent with sections 1(m) and 1(n), respectively.
+(5) Ensure that all spacecraft frequency requirements are provided to JPL (an FFRDC) for deep space missions and to JSC for human spaceflight missions to assist in the selection of frequencies, consistent with sections 1(m) and 1(n), respectively.

-(6) Ensure that Project managers account for the time required by GSFC to identify usable S-band frequencies and the JPL to identify usable deep space frequencies in the schedule and milestones of flight projects at their Center/Facility.
+(6) Ensure that Project managers account for the time required by GSFC to identify usable S-band frequencies and the JPL (an FFRDC) to identify usable deep space frequencies in the schedule and milestones of flight projects at their Center/Facility.

 (7) Ensure that new missions meet the protection requirements of the DSN prior to making frequency selection and assignments in order to prevent costly operational coordination later.
-Information on the protection requirements of DSN shall be referred to the JPL SM.
+Information on the protection requirements of DSN shall be referred to the JPL (an FFRDC) SM.